da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 			mySIP2.(tgz|zip|tar)
 			mySIP3.(tgz|zip|tar)

-Collections allow the user to create a loose connection between multiple objects without merging the data to a single object.
+Collections allow the user to create a loose connection between multiple objects without merging the data into a single object.
 The status of every object belonging to a collection can be requested for all objects at once by searching for the collection name via DA-WEB.

 ### PREMIS - specification